BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Joy-kitet/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18482369&assignment_repo_type=AssignmentRepo)
 # SE-DAY5-Technical-Writing
 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?
+1. Language and Terminology:
+    - Tech Experts: You can use industry-specific jargon and technical terms, assuming familiarity with concepts.
+    - Regular Folks: Simplify language and avoid jargon, using everyday terms and analogies to convey ideas clearly.
+2. Depth of Explanation:
+   - Tech Experts: Provide in-depth explanations, detailed specifications, and complex diagrams without over-explaining basic concepts.
+   - Regular Folks: Focus on fundamental concepts and provide more background information, ensuring clarity without overwhelming details.
+3. Visual Aids:
+   - Tech Experts: Utilize complex diagrams, flowcharts, and technical illustrations that convey sophisticated information.
+   - Regular Folks: Employ straightforward visuals like infographics or simple charts to help illustrate concepts without overwhelming detail.
+4. Structure and Format:
+   - Tech Experts: Use concise, technical formats like bullet points or tables to present information efficiently.
+   - Regular Folks: Incorporate more narrative formats with examples and stories to engage and educate.
+5. Examples and Context:
+   - Tech Experts: Use industry-specific examples that resonate with their experience and expertise.
+   - Regular Folks: Provide relatable examples and real-world applications that connect with their everyday experiences
 ## 2. What are some strategies to tailor your content to different audience types?
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?